 BTQLP was designed by the members of the ECA-CES thematic group “Teaching methods”, that consists of educators from Armenia, Belarus, Kyrgyzstan and Tajikistan (12 members all together).
 Together they work on gathering information on what matters in teaching the most and how to improve teaching to receive better learning outcomes.
 The project also includes cooperation with organizations in countries that help data collection such as schools, local educational authorities and media agencies and organizations that responsible for further in-profession teacher training.

 The methodology of the project includes assessment of teaching practices in schools where the educational results are the highest (data from schools is received through national or international comparative education research), studying and analysis of the teaching practices from that school, their generalization, description and further distribution among teachers through in-profession training.
 For assessment of the teaching practices several tools were developed: Tool for Diagnosing Teaching Practices and Teacher Education in cognitive Non-regular Areas of Mathematics.
-The SIG conducts research in determined schools with the use of these tools.
-The results of these research then processed, and the outcome is a set of teaching practices demonstrated the highest results.
+The thematic group conducts research in determined schools with the use of these tools.
+The results of these researches were then processed, and the outcome is a set of teaching practices demonstrated the highest results.

 Results and technology dissemination

 The technology transfer from countries that demonstrate bigger advantage in education is a fundamental basis of the project.
 The need for obtaining new teaching approaches an essential part for the developing and low-income countries in their search for the better development strategy for education.
-It hence seems reasonable for these countries, that have limited access for teacher education and limited investment capacity, to explore and adopt technology transfer from partners.
+It hence seems reasonable for these countries that have limited access for teacher education and limited investment capacity, to explore and adopt technology transfer from partners.
 Technology transfer from out of the country often comes up against an unflattering situation.
 In case of this project those possible interference eliminated by the long history of cooperation, partnership, economical and cultural ties between countries.